WiseLabCMU/Beluga-2.0/_README.rst

     AT+BOOTMODE <mode>
     AT+BOOTMODE

 Determines how the node should behave when reset/powered on.
 No argument will return the current boot mode.
+This setting is saved in flash.

 +-------------+------------------------+
 | mode        | Description            |